 "It's like the particleis making random steps up or down, but only when the particle goes up the stairs, we put some wall on the stairs to avoid the particle falling down," Sano told LiveScience.
 "This is kind of a Maxwell's demon."

 As the particle moved up the staircase, it gained energy because it moved to a location of higher potential – akin to climbing a mountain.
 Yet the researchers never had to push the particle up the mountain (i.e. do work or input energy) – they simply used the information about which direction it happened to be moving in at any given time to guide the climb.

 Not only were the researchers able to move the particle up the stairs, but they were able to precisely measure how much energy was converted from information.

 The researchers describe their results in the Nov.
 14 online edition of the journal Nature Physics.

 In an accompanying essay in the same issue of the journal, physicist Christian Van den Broeck of the University of Hasselt in Belgium, who was not involved in the new study, called it "a direct verification of information-to-energy conversion."

 While the experiment itself does show that it's possible to create energy out of information, in practice, the technique doesn't offer potential for solving the energy crisis any time soon.

 "The true energetic cost of this information-to-energy conversion experiment lies somewhat hidden in its huge peripheral apparatus (including the doctoral student who is operating the experiment)," Van den Broeck wrote.
 "As such, the experiment is reminiscent of producing a tiny shot of energy from nuclear fusion in a reactor that is consuming considerably more energy."

-CREATING ENERGY: Here, Maxwell's demon extracts energy from thermal motion of particles in artist M.C.
+Here, Maxwell's demon extracts energy from thermal motion of particles in artist M.C.
 Escher's Waterfall, demonstrating the conversion of information into energy.
 (Image: Mabuchi Design Office/Yuki Akimoto)